-The Foundation was built by women who stepped up to ensure the organization’s success and the history of the Women’s Army Corps would be told.
-The original idea for the Foundation came from COL Maxine B. Michl, then the commander of the WAC Center, who became the first Foundation president.
+The Foundation was built by women who stepped up to ensure the organization’s success, and the history of the Women’s Army Corps would be told.
+The Foundation’s original idea came from COL Maxine B. Michl, then the WAC Center commander, who became the first Foundation president.
 In 1973, COL Bettie J. Morden, USA, Retired was elected Foundation President, a position she held until her resignation due to health reasons in 2001.
 COL Morden led the Foundation through the challenges of fundraising for the WAC Museum, the museum addition, base closure, packing and storing of artifacts and collections, and the move and reinstallation in the new facility.
 She faced many of the challenges and changes, growing a group of supporters who gave their hearts, souls, and financial support to the Foundation and the museum.
-Other significant leaders in the quest to build the Foundation include BG Elizabeth Hoisington, Colonels Eleanore Sullivan, Nancy Hardy, and Betty Branch, Sergeants Major Mary Lee, Yzetta Nelson, Helen Allen, and Betty Adams.
+Other significant leaders in the quest to build the Foundation include BG Elizabeth Hoisington, Colonels Eleanore Sullivan, Nancy Hardy, Betty Branch, Sergeants Major Mary Lee, Yzetta Nelson, Helen Allen, and Betty Adams.

-The Museuem.
-Over the next few years, the Foundation raised over $400,000 through direct mail campaigns, individual contributions both large and small, bake sales, and lots of hard work.
+The Museum.
+The Foundation raised over $400,000 through direct mail campaigns, individual contributions both large and small, bake sales, and lots of hard work.
 The doors of the WAC Museum were opened in May 1977 in colorful dedication ceremonies.
-The building, located in the heart of the Women’s Army Corps Center, Fort McClellen was donated to the U.S. Government and became the official WAC Museum.
-For twenty years the WAC Foundation continued to support the museum’s exhibits and collections, establishing a memorial program, and adding a new wing in 1986.
+The building, located in the heart of the Women’s Army Corps Center, Fort McClellan, was donated to the U.S. Government and became the official WAC Museum.
+For twenty years, the WAC Foundation continued to support the museum’s exhibits and collections, establishing a memorial program and adding a new wing in 1986.

 Today.
-Fast-forward to 2020 —the Foundation honors, empowers and connects Army women, with the goal to shape the future.
-To honor Army women, the Foundation, remembers and recognizes women through our Hall of Fame Recognition program.
+Fast-forward to 2021 —the Foundation honors empowers, and connects Army women, intending to shape the future.
+To honor Army women, the Foundation remembers and recognizes women through our Hall of Fame Recognition program.
 To empower and help Army women achieve their academic and career goals, the Foundation provides scholarships to women who have served their country honorably.
-Through the Foundation’s leadership development forums, the Foundation offers opportunities for Army women to network and to hear from experts in defense policy, veteran benefits, and civilian workforce opportunities.
+Through the Foundation’s leadership development forums and webinars, the Foundation offers Army women opportunities to network and hear from experts in defense policy, veteran benefits, and civilian workforce opportunities.,

-The U.S. Army Women’s Foundation is the genesis of the old and the new, tradition and modernization, yet what stays the same is the clarity of vision and mission of the organization.
+The U.S. Army Women’s Foundation is the genesis of the old and the new, tradition and modernization, yet what stays the same is the clarity of its vision and mission.
 No doubt, the next fifty years will offer a widening view of the Army Soldier, and along with that, the continuation of the extraordinary history of women who have served and the values they share.